rjrajshinde/Ping-Pong-Game/README.md

 # Ping-Pong-Game

 It's a Basic Ping Pong Game that we used to play a long time ago

-I use the HTML canvas and Javascript to built it
+> I use the HTML canvas and Javascript to built it.

+### This site is live here https://king-pingpong.netlify.app/